 Once a decision has been made that a new intervention is necessary, and has the potential to be worthwhile, developers can consider the resources available to them.
 Spending too little time developing an intervention may result in a flawed intervention that is later found not to be effective or cost-effective or is not implemented in practice, resulting in research waste.
 Alternatively, spending too much time on development could also waste resources by leaving developers with an outdated intervention that is no longer acceptable or feasible to deliver because the context has changed so much, or is no longer a priority.
 It is likely that a highly complex problem with a history of failed interventions will warrant more time for careful development.

 Some funding bodies fund standalone intervention development studies or fund this endeavour as part of a programme of development, piloting and evaluation of an intervention.
-While pursuing such funding may be desirable to ensure sufficient resource, in practice some developers may need to fund various parts of the development process opportunistically by using separate pots of money over a number of years.
+While pursuing such funding may be desirable to ensure sufficient resource, in practice some developers may not be able to access this funding and may have to fund different parts of the development process from separate pots of money over a number of years.

 Applying for funding requires writing a protocol for a study.
 Funders need detail about the proposed intervention and the development process in order to make a funding decision.
 It may feel difficult to specify the intervention and the detail of its development before starting because these will depend on learning occurring throughout the development process.
 Developers can address this by describing in detail their best guess of the intervention and their planned development process, recognising that both are likely to change in practice.
 Even if funding is not sought, it may be a good idea to produce a protocol detailing the processes to be undertaken to develop the intervention so that sufficient resources can be identified.